genesiscommunitysuccess/docs/versioned_docs/version-2022.3/01_getting-started/07_glossary/01_glossary.md

 There are also tools for drawing diagrams, import/export and data analysis.

+## Docker
+An open platform for developing, shipping, and running applications.

+With Docker, you can package and run an application in a loosely isolated environment called a container.
+You can run many containers simultaneously on a given host.
+The containers are lightweight and contain everything needed to run the application, so you do not need to rely on the host's set-up.
+Therefore, you can deliver software quickly.

 ## EC2

 Amazon Elastic Compute Cloud This is where the Genesis Dev, Test and Production Instances are housed in the cloud.